rangle/angular-training-slides/README.md

     Please do not make wholesale changes without careful testing.

 1. Slide content is stored in multiple Markdown files in `./slides/src/content`.
+    Each file contains the source for several slides, separated by triple dashes.
     More files can be added here as needed;
     the format of each file is described below.